colin-pm/grash/README.md

 ## Variable expansion

-Grash will recognize evaluation of variables, for example...
+Grash will recognize evaluation of variables.
+For example, grash will recognize my_script and bar as dependencies in the example below.
 ```shell
 COMMAND='my_script foo | bar'
 eval $COMMAND
 ```

-my_script and bar will be recognized as dependencies.

 Nested variables are also supported.
-For example, both my_script and bar are recognized in the example below.
+For example, both my_script and bar are recognized as dependencies by grash in the example below.
 ```shell
 COMMAND_ONE='bar'
 COMMAND_TWO="my_script foo | ${COMMAND_ONE}"